eterevsky/gamer-java/README.md

 What's already working
 ----------------------

 All the main interfaces are defined in `gamer/def`.
-A new game can be added by implementing the interfaces `gamer.def.Game`, `gamer.def.Position` and/or `gamer.def.PositionMut` (first is immutable, second is mutable) and `gamer.der.Move`.
+A new game can be added by implementing the interfaces `gamer.def.Game`, `gamer.def.State` and/or `gamer.def.PositionMut` (first is immutable, second is mutable) and `gamer.der.Move`.
 To add a new playing engine, the `ComputerPlayer` interface should be implemented.

 There are working implentations of Gomoku and Chess.
 On the side of the engines, the most advanced one is `MonteCarloUct`.